 Pediatric Nursing, 11th Edition

-Covering evidence-based pediatric nursing care from infancy through adolescence, Pediatric Nursing: An Introductory Text, 11th Edition provides a clear, easy-to-read guide to pediatric nursing for LPN/LVN students.
+Covering pediatric nursing care from infancy through adolescence, this market-leading text provides a clear, easy-to-read guide to pediatric nursing for LPN/LVN students.
 Content in this edition is reorganized for a "best of both worlds" approach to pediatric nursing, with early chapters devoted to normal growth and development by age group followed by chapters covering the most common childhood disorders grouped by body system.
 Updated coverage reflects the latest issues in pediatric nursing care, including childhood obesity and teenage pregnancy.
-Clinical Snapshots and Nursing Care Plans with critical thinking questions show how to apply the nursing process in real patient care scenarios.
-Written by noted pediatric nursing educators Debra L. Price and Julie F. Gwin, this market-leading textbook provides the essential knowledge you need to succeed in LPN/LVN practice.
+Part of the popular LPN Threads series, this text provides exactly the right depth and breadth of content for LPN/LVNs.

 - Reading Level: 9.6